oxidecomputer/crucible/tools/README.md

 ## tracegw.d
 This is a dtrace example script for counting IOs into and out of crucible from the guest.
-The way this works requires that crucible is running before you run this, otherwise it won't find the probes.
+If the upstairs is not yet running, add the -Z flag to dtrace so it will wait to find the matching probe.
 ```
 sudo dtrace -s tools/tracegw.d
 ```

-You start crucible, then run the above script.
 When you are ready to see results, hit Control-C and the final counts will be printed.

 Here is an example of how it might look:
 ```
-final:crucible alan$ sudo dtrace -s tools/tracegw.d
+final:crucible alan$ sudo dtrace Z -s tools/tracegw.d
 dtrace: system integrity protection is on, some features will not be available

 ^C